 - Bariatric weight loss patients need to wait at least 30 minutes to drink after each meal

-When you feel thirsty your body is already suffering from fluid loss.
-With a gastric sleeve, patients may not feel the thirst which results in a lack of water intake.
+When you feel thirsty, your body is already suffering from fluid loss.
+With a gastric sleeve, patients may not feel thirsty, resulting in a lack of water intake.
 Dehydration is one of the most common causes of post-bariatric hospitalization.
+Make sure you get a bariatric-approved 64 oz. water bottle like this to keep track of your water intake every day.

 The most common symptom of dehydration after gastric sleeve surgery is thirst, but here is a list of other, less noticeable signs and symptoms.